lsst-dm/dm_dev_guide/cpp/api-docs.rst

    These comments are meant to be read only by developers reading and editing the source code.

-This page focuses on public code documentation using Doxygen, while internal comments are discussed in our :doc:`../coding/cpp_style_guide`.
+This page focuses on public code documentation using Doxygen, while internal comments are discussed in our :doc:`style`.

-Treat the guidelines on this page as an extension of the :doc:`../coding/cpp_style_guide`.
+Treat the guidelines on this page as an extension of the :doc:`style`.

 .. note::